GULF ISLANDS HONEYMOON AND ROMANTIC GETAWAY

 Where to stay

-Called the “gem of the islands” by Hideaway Report, Mayne Island's Oceanwood Country Inn overlooks flower gardens and a private bay.
+Called the "gem of the islands" by Hideaway Report, Oceanwood Country Inn, on Mayne Island, overlooks flower gardens and a private bay.
 Several of the 12 rooms feature fireplaces, whirlpools and private decks.
-The restaurant's cellar has an extensive West Coast wine list.
+The restaurant wine cellar has an extensive West Coast wine list.

-Before your Gulf Islands trip, luxuriate in Victoria's Amethyst Inn, an 1885 Victorian bed and breakfast, so romantic that couples get married in the front parlour.
+Before your Gulf Islands trip, luxuriate at the Amethyst Inn in Victoria BC.
+The 1885 Victorian bed and breakfast is so romantic that couples get married in the front parlour.
 The 16 high-ceilinged rooms and suites boast four-poster beds, fireplaces, Jacuzzis and hydrotherapy spa tubs-for-two.

 Where to eat

 Saturna Island is perfect for picnicking.
 Our favorite spots?
 Saturna Beach and East Point, which offers views of Tumbo Island, orca whales and snowy Mount Baker.
-Saturna Lodge Restaurant prepares picnic baskets.
-Local specialties include smoked salmon, Haggis Farm sourdough bread, and sundried-tomato goat cheese made by David Wood (who once owned a gourmet shop in Toronto).
+Saturna General Store sells David Wood cheeses, Haggis Farm breads and fruit to make your own picnic lunch.

 On Salt Spring, Barb's Buns sells mouthwatering ginger scones, pesto pizza and Belgian chocolate cake.
 For a big splurge, indulge in a five-course candlelight dinner at Hastings House.
 A typical menu?
 Eggplant and goat cheese roulade with fennel salad, Thai-style sweet pepper and coconut bisque, marinated sea bass, garlic sautéed lobster on garden greens and white chocolate crème Anglaise.